1-8192/MyLogger/README.md

 Java logger, but has shown serious security vulnerabilities in the past.
 MyLogger is a simple logging system that is easy to implement and use.

 MyLogger allows the user to instantiate concrete loggers that log to files or consoles, and can be added to a chain of responsibility to log messages at different severity levels.
-User can log messges at DEBUG, INFO, WARN, and Error log levels.
+User can log messages at DEBUG, INFO, WARN, and Error log levels.
 MyLogger also uses the observer pattern to allow for publishing alerts to emails or monitoring systems in case of severe logged errors.
 Additionally, the use of decorators allows for filtering of log messages based on severity level.